The Masterton Family

 Tips: Search by spouse name, if you can, rather than "Masterton" - the list of options will be smaller.
 When reviewing the results of your search, especially if the list is long, remember to look at the top and bottom of the list for names containing middle names or initials.
 After your first search, you can refine by using various selection fields.

 My name is Gordon Masterton.
 If you are a Masterton, or have Masterton connections, and would like to receive a note of when updates are made to this site, then please email me with a request.
-I have a great deal of information about Mastertons yet to be posted.
-Until I get more information uploaded onto the site, I will be happy to assist with any enquiries.
+I will be happy to assist with any enquiries.
 Just click on "Contact Us" in the footer.

 Searching for our Sense of Place

 The desire to understand our origins and our roots is a pervading drive in many of us.
 We cannot help being curious, and some of us get mildly obsessed with building the picture of our ancestors and their successes and failures.
 The interest starts with the fun of researching some unknown names from previous generations, linked by the accident of birth.
 It develops into an interest in the social and historical context of their place in the evolution of our modern civilisation.

-Below are 4369 Mastertons, sorted across 32 groupings that I've found in my research, with thanks also to Joe Petrelli for the Simcoe Mastertons.
-Clicking on the link will take you to a descendant report for one of the strong lines, and do not display all the names in the tree, so I recommend you also use the search option to find individuals and explore relationships from there.
+Accepting that the matriarchal line will statistically be more reliable than the patriarchal, there is still a legitimacy in researching those who have shared the same surname.
+Below are 5677 Mastertons sorted across 34 Masterton trees that I've found in my research, with thanks also to Joe Petrelli for the Simcoe Mastertons.
+Clicking on the link will take you to a descendant report for one of the strong lines, but this does not display all the names in the tree, so I recommend you find individuals by using the Search boxes above and then explore relationships from there.